ruslankolmakov/mockik/README.md

 #### 1. Using JSON Files

-Create a `mappings` directory in the project root and add JSON files with your mock definitions:
+Create a `mappings` directory in the project root and add JSON files with your mock definitions.
+The format is similar to WireMock but not fully compatible:

 ```json
 {